dearabhin/Hand-Notes/README.md

 ### The Solution (that nobody asked for)
 We have engineered a revolutionary solution that turns your webcam into a gesture-controlled music studio.
 Raise your hands to raise the roof, literally.
 Now you can conduct an entire orchestra from the comfort of your desk, no talent required!

+# 🎵 How to Use! 🎵

+Ready to create music just by waving your hands?
+This short guide will show you how to become a digital maestro in minutes.

+---

+## Step 1: Getting Started

+**Open the Website:**
+Make sure you're using a modern web browser like Chrome or Firefox on a desktop or mobile device. 👉 [**Open the website**](https://dearabhin.github.io/Hand-Notes/)

+**Allow Camera Access:**
+The app will ask for permission to use your webcam.
+Please click **"Allow"**.
+This is essential for tracking your hands!

+**Position Yourself:**
+For the best results, sit in a well-lit area with a simple background behind you.
+Make sure your hands are clearly visible to the camera.

+---

+## Step 2: Making Music with Your Hands

+The application tracks both of your hands.
+Each hand has a special job.

+---

+### **Your Left Hand: The Melody Maker 🎹**

+Your left hand controls the synthesizer arpeggio (a sequence of notes).

+- **Change Pitch:** Raise or lower your entire hand in the camera's view.
+  - Higher Hand = Higher Pitch
+  - Lower Hand = Lower Pitch

+- **Control Volume:** Use your thumb and index finger.
+  - Fingers Apart = Louder Volume
+  - Pinch Fingers Together = Softer Volume

+- **Change Synth Sound:** Make a fist with your left hand to cycle through different instrument sounds.
+Try it out to find your favorite!

+---

+### **Your Right Hand: The Drummer 🥁**

+Your right hand controls the drum machine.
+Raise individual fingers to add different drum sounds to the beat.

+- **Index Finger Up:** Activates the Kick Drum (the deep "boom" sound).
+- **Middle Finger Up:** Activates the Snare Drum (the sharp "crack" sound).
+- **Ring Finger Up:** Activates the Hi-Hat (the rhythmic "tss" sound).
+- **Pinky Finger Up:** Activates the Clap sound.

+You can combine them!
+Try raising your index and ring fingers at the same time to get a classic kick and hi-hat beat.

+---

+## Step 3: Have Fun!

+That's it!
+You're ready to start creating.

+---

+Enjoy the magic of making music with just a wave of your hand! ✨

 ## Technical Details
 ### Technologies/Components Used